-The company was contracted by the NAVFAC Mid-Atlantic Branch to deepen the Pier 11 South basin using their workhorse clamshell dredge the DB Ironbound.
+The company was recently contracted by the NAVFAC Mid-Atlantic Branch to deepen the Pier 11 South basin using their workhorse clamshell dredge the DB Ironbound.

 In general, the project consisted of new dredging of Pier 11 South Berth Expansion Area and maintenance dredging of the outer berths of Piers 5 North and 6 North.

 At the time of award, the DB ironbound was docked at Curtin home base in Long Beach, CA, requiring her to make the long journey from West Coast to East Coast via the Panama Canal, a voyage totaling over 5,500 nautical miles.